hmccawley/Deep_Learning_Coursera/README.md

 ## Introduction

-This repo contains all my work for this specialization.
-All the code base, quiz questions, screenshot, and images, are taken from, unless specified, [Deep Learning Specialization on Coursera](https://www.coursera.org/specializations/deep-learning).
+This repo contains my work for this coursera deeplearning.AI specialization.

 See below links to all completed programming assignments from the deeplearning.ai Coursera Specialization: